Industrial Transformation Training Centres (ITTC)Overview

 The objectives of the program are to:

-- Support opportunities for HDR candidates and postdoctoral researchers to pursue industrial training.
+- Support HDR candidates and postdoctoral researchers to undertake industrial training.

-- Enhance competitive research collaboration between universities and organisations outside the Australian higher education sector.
+- Support research collaboration between universities and organisations outside the Australian higher education sector.

 - Strengthen the capabilities of industry and research end-users in identified Industrial Transformation Priority areas.